leafal-io/desktop/README.md

 ## view-properties
 If present, inside the `<view-properties>` element a `{ JSON-object }` is expected.
 The following keys can be defined:
 - `"title"`: Defaults to: `"defaultTitle"`.
 Expects a path to a language string.
 Will update the `data-lang` property of the `html > head > title` element.
+- `"titlePrefix"`: Defaults to `"leafal.io desktop - "`.
+In here, a plain string can be given that will be put in front of the title, obtained from a lang file.
+If `false`, prefix will be removed.
+This mechanic makes use of the HTML attribute `lang-prefix`, documentated above.
+- `"titleSuffix"`: Defaults to `false`.
+In here, a plain string can be given that will be put after the title, obtained from a lang file.
+If `false`, suffix will be removed.
+This mechanic makes use of the HTML attribute `lang-suffix`, documentated above.
 - `"fillWindow"`: Defaults to `false`.
 In case a positive property such as `true` is present, the top-navigation bar and bottom status-bar will be hidden.

 ### Example using view-properties